bryanknox/bryanknox.github.io/_posts/2021-12-09-dotnet-user-secrets-set-cli-notes.md

 `-c|--configuration <CONFIGURATION>`

-Specifies the configuration in the Visual Studio project file that the user secrets ID to use should be associated with.
+Specifies the configuration in the Visual Studio project file that the `UserSecretsId` to use should be associated with.

 Defaults to the configuration named "Debug".

 Ignored if any id option is specified.

-The Visual Studio project file's global user secrets ID will be used if the specified configuration is not associated with a user secrets ID in the project file.
-Or, an error will be output if project file does not have a global user secrets ID.
+The Visual Studio project file's global `UserSecretsId` will be used if the specified configuration is not associated with a `UserSecretsId` in the project file.
+Or, an error will be output if project file does not have a global `UserSecretsId`.

 ### Id Option

 `--id <USERSECRETSID>`

-Specifies the user secret ID of the user secrets store to operate on.
+Specifies the `UserSecretsId` of the user secrets store to operate on.

-If an id option is specified, then the tool will ignore any project option, configuration option, or any user secrets ID in the local Visual Studio project file.
+If an id option is specified, then the tool will ignore any project option, configuration option, and it will not look for a Visual Studio project file.

 ### Project Option